 The overwhelming feeling of going to see a San Diego dentist can be a frequent cause of anxiety.

-But, to be honest, is a lot different than we imagine.
+But, to be honest, it is a lot different than we imagine.

-Of course, some dentists are going to try to calm you down be telling you ‘oh, you don’t have to worry’ waiting saying that patient is going to feel better.
+Of course, some dentists are going to try to calm you down by telling you, ‘oh, you don’t have to worry,’ waiting, saying that patient is going to feel better.
+However, the reality is that a patient who is anxious about dental treatment is not going to feel better by hearing those words.
+Just don’t.

 Now, if that patient needs a dental crown, there can be even more tension.